claraj/django-exercise-app/README.md

 ## Models

 - Create model in workouts/models.py.
-Notice use of max validator, format string variables with {var=} to print the variable name plus it's value
+Notice format string variables with {var=} to print the variable name plus it's value.
+This was introduced in Python 3.8 so remove the = if using Python 3.7 or earlier, or you'll get errors with this syntax.

 - Register model in workouts/admin.py.
 Not required but makes it easier to see what's in your DB